Prof. Dr. Antje Bruns (Chairholder)

 Nazmul is based at University of Applied Sciences in Cologne at the Institute for Technology and Resources Management in the Tropics and Subtropics (ITT).
 In his doctoral thesis (Trier University) he studies the role of the water-ecosystem-livelihood nexus for climate change resilience in southern Bangladesh.

-Jonathan is studying human geography (B.Sc.) at Trier University since 10/2015.
-He is interested in urban development, resource managment and sustainability.
+Agnes is studying human geography (B.Sc.) at Trier University since 10/2017.
+She is particularly interested in spatial planning, urban development and human environment relations.